TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Form/Index.rst

          **Empty:** the current page is chosen.

-         **NOTE:** If type is integer/empty the form will be submitted to a page in TYPO3 and if this page has a value for target/no\_cache, then this will be used instead of the default target/no\_cache below.
+         **Note:** If type is integer/empty the form will be submitted to a page in TYPO3 and if this page has a value for target/no\_cache, then this will be used instead of the default target/no\_cache below.

-         **NOTE:** If the redirect-value is set, the redirect-target overrides the target set by the action-url
+         **Note:** If the redirect-value is set, the redirect-target overrides the target set by the action-url

-         **NOTE:** May be overridden by the property override feature of the formdata (see above)
+         **Note:** May be overridden by the property override feature of the formdata (see above)

-   Default

 .. container:: table-row